benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 **Controller**

 This class of PostsController contains all the methods that we need in order for our application to run.
-We also must include the line `require_relative "../views/posts_view"` as this allows it to access the information in thr view.
+We also must include the line `require_relative "../views/posts_view"` as this allows it to access the information in the view.
 We give it the path to this file so that it can find it.

 1. This first method `initialize` is given to the router and it allows it to create a new view for the user.